ABOUT US

 We pledge to be an institution that embodies the following:

-Equity – working towards creating a just, inclusive, and equitable community with access to resources for all.
+Working toward creating a just, inclusive, and equitable community with access to resources for all.

-Cultural humility –seeking new ways of knowledge, fostering curiosity, and recognizing that we are both teachers and learners.
+Seeking new ways of knowledge, fostering curiosity, and recognizing that we are both teachers and learners.

-• We recognize that racial, social, and economic disparities are the result of policies and practices that marginalize and exclude entire populations of people
+We recognize that racial, social, and economic disparities are the result of policies and practices that marginalize and exclude entire populations of people.